fabiommendes/easymunk/docs/src/tutorials/SlideAndPinJoint.rst

    collision shape(s).

 4. All bodies must have their moment of inertia set.
-In most cases its easiest to let Pymunk handle calculation from shapes.
+In most cases its easiest to let Easymunk handle calculation from shapes.
 So we set the mass of each shape, and then when added to space the body will automatically get a proper mass and moment set.
 Another option is to set the density of each shape, or its also possible to set the values directly on the body (or